itz-rynx/RegionMusic/README.md

 - 🌍 **WorldGuard Integration**: Works with all WorldGuard regions
 - 🎼 **Custom Song Names**: Customize display names for songs in `musics.yml`
 - 📢 **Now Playing Notifications**: Shows "Now playing: [song name]" when a song starts
+- 🔊 **Volume & Pitch Control**: Adjust volume and pitch for each song individually

 ## Requirements